webdriverio/webdriverio/readme.md

 - dragAndDrop(sourceCssSelector, destinationCssSelector, [callback]) - Drags an item to a destination
 - click(css selector, [callback]) - Clicks on an element based on a css selector
+- doubleClick(css selector, [callback]) - Clicks on an element based on a css selector
 - end([callback]) - Ends a sessions (closes the browser)
 - getAttribute(css selector, attribute name, [callback]) - Get an attribute from an dom obj based on the css selector and attribute name
 - getCssProperty(css selector, css property name, [callback]) - Gets a css property from a dom object selected with a css selector